 - the heat treatment, or its equivalent, used (fresh pasteurised, sterilised, micro-filtered)

 - fat content present (whole, partially skimmed, and skimmed)

 - eventual elements added (proteins, microorganisms, probiotics)

 Read the label because it...

-The higher the temperature (as in the case of UHT sterilization) the more the variation on milk properties (fat, protein, vitamins).
-Instead milk properties are better preserved in high quality fresh pasteurized milk.
+All heat-based treatments affect the characteristics of the milk itself meaning that it inevitably cannot be the same as it is when freshly milked from a cow.
+The higher the temperature (as in the case of UHT sterilisation) the more this varies the milk properties (fat, protein, vitamins).
+Instead, milk properties are better preserved in high quality fresh pasteurised milk.

 Freshly milked milk can be subjected to a series of specific treatments:

-Sterilization is important because:
+Sterilisation is important because:

-Pasteurization is important because:
+Pasteurisation is important because:

 We eat honey because: